A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

+Depending on the medical context, correlations between posterior distributions are possible and informative priors can result in quite different posterior distributions, if they are influenced by the updating process of other priors.
+This might occur in parameters which are not independent, for example transition parameters to certain states calculated by means of hierarchical models.
+In this respect, the transition probability to the state \textit{Dead} might be dependent on one to a less severe state such as \textit{Morbid}.
+Potential correlation is automatically accounted for in the PSA.

 The dODE is calibrated through a frequentist probabilistic calibration approach \cite{Vanni,vandeVelde3}, whereas the BODE and BMM are calibrated through Bayesian calibration approaches \cite{deAngelis,Welton2}.
 The first involves the calculation of goodness-of-fit statistics.
 The advantage of the latter is that the model parameters can be inferred by fitting the models to data directly (in one step).
+Simulated time series data on the number of high-risk people in the states \textit{Susceptible}, \textit{Infected}, \textit{Asymptomatic} and \textit{Morbid} in the first five years of follow-up are used for calibration.
+A short observation time horizon of only a couple of years (five years in this case) is common in available time series data.
+These data are simulated by running the dODE under the \textit{status quo} for a follow-up period of five years; the input parameter values are informed through the means of the parameters of the~BODE.
+In many infectious diseases, only data on the number of infected individuals are available.
+The model code can easily be adapted to only calibrate the outcome on one of the states since every state is calibrated separately.
 Further details are given in Appendix~\ref{cal}.

 The dODE is estimated using a combination of the \texttt{R} packages \texttt{EpiModel} \cite{EpiModel} and \texttt{deSolve} \cite{deSolve}.
 As for the BMM and BODE, we estimate the model parameters using a MCMC procedure; we run two chains with a total of 1,000 simulations after convergence.
+In this setting, convergence is sufficiently achieved with a Potential Scale Reduction $\hat{R}<1.1$ in all model parameters \cite{Gelman}, and there are no issues with autocorrelation.
 We fit the BODE in \texttt{WinBUGS} through the ODE solver interface \texttt{WBDiff} \cite{WBDiff}.
 The BMM is estimated using \texttt{WinBUGS} and \texttt{JAGS} \cite{jags}, an alternative, established software to perform Gibbs sampling, in order to compare computational efficiency.
-We also consider the recently developed \texttt{Stan} \cite{stan}, yet another software for Bayesian analysis, based on a different MCMC algorithm; however, until the very latest releases, the built-in ODE solver experienced problems with stiff regions.
-The newest release (2.13) seems to have overcome this issue and thus \texttt{Stan} looks very promising for future developments.